Ebert-Hanke/autoeq2camilladsp/readme.md

 If you start the tool with arguments, it will be run in non-interactive mode.
 To get a list of all available commands and options run `autoeq2camilladsp -h`.

+For the moment there the command exits with just two very basic exit codes:
+- 0 for everything went fine
+- 1 as a catchall for all errors

 ### Available Commands
 #### init
 This will get the full list of entries from the AutoEq repository and output it to the terminal as JSON.
 It also includes a list of all the available presets.